dtavan/PyBPS/README.rst

 Configuration
 =============

-Prior to using PyBPS, you first have to configure simulation tools options in *pybps/config.ini*
+Prior to using PyBPS, you first have to configure simulation tools options in the ``config.ini`` file located at the root of the ``pybps`` directory.

 Currently, PyBPS works with the following building performance simulation tools: